NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 A NetApp Snapshot copy is a point-in-time file system image.
-Low-overhead NetApp Snapshot copies are made possible by the unique features of the WAFL storage virtualization technology that is part of Data ONTAP.
+Low-overhead NetApp Snapshot copies are made possible by the unique features of the WAFL storage virtualization technology that is part of ONTAP.
 The high performance of the NetApp Snapshot makes it highly scalable.
 A NetApp Snapshot takes only a few seconds to create — typically less than one second, regardless of the size of the volume or the level of activity on the NetApp storage system.
 After a Snapshot